 Individuals with BPPV may be treated with canalith repositioning maneuvers, in which the head is put through a series of specific movements designed to shift the crystals (otoliths) out of the semicircular canals and back into the vestibule.
 Once the crystals are back in the vestibule, they are usually reabsorbed in a matter of days.
 The maneuvers may need to be repeated.
 Different maneuvers are required depending upon which of the three semicircular canals is involved.
 Canalith repositioning maneuvers are often highly effective in treating BPPV, although the condition can recur often within one year.
 Canalith repositioning maneuvers are initially performed at a physician’s office, but affected individuals may be taught the maneuvers in to order to perform them at home.
 During therapy, crystals may occasionally move from one semicircular canal to another, which is referred to as canal switch.

-Some individuals with BPPV may opt for watchful waiting meaning endeavoring no treatment and waiting for symptoms to spontaneously resolve.
-There seems little point to this since treatment is so quick and easy, however.
+Some individuals with BPPV may opt for watchful waiting, meaning not treating the condition and waiting for symptoms to spontaneously resolve.
+This is the best option for those with recent cervical spine fractures that must remain immobilized while healing, for example.
+For most people, however, there seems little point in waiting to be treated since treatment is so quick and easy.
 Furthermore, symptom resolution can take weeks or months in some individuals.

 Some affected individuals may receive vestibular suppressant medications (e.g., meclizine or diazepam) that may help relieve certain symptoms of BPPV such as the spinning sensation or nausea.
 However, drug therapy for BPPV itself is generally ineffective and usually not recommended because canalith repositioning maneuvers are so effective.

 In rare cases, individuals with BPPV may be treated with surgery.
 The frequency of surgery as a treatment for BPPV has dropped in recent years.
 Surgery for BPPV is reserved for individuals who fail to respond to less invasive treatment options and for whom symptoms are recurrent and problematic (intractable BPPV).
 The most common procedure used is plugging (occluding) the posterior semicircular canal in order to prevent crystals from causing deflection and stimulation of the cupula.
-Another procedure, called singular neurectomy, has also been discussed in the medical literature as a potential therapy for intractable BPPV.
-During a singular neurectomy, a surgeon cuts a specific nerve to the posterior semicircular canal, thereby eliminating the abnormal signals being transmitted from the inner ear.
-This causes symptoms to improve.
-However, single neurectomy is a difficult procedure and is rarely performed because it carries a risk of hearing loss.
 Canal plugging is used more often in the rare cases that require surgical intervention.
-Although it also has a risk of associated hearing loss, the hearing loss is usually temporary (transient).
 Surgical therapy is not considered for BPPV except as a last resort.

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office: